 Read more

-...about finding ways to simplify test-taking concepts so that they can become second nature to students approaching the process.
-I am a strong believer in the notion that standardized test taking is a learnable skill and believe I can effectively help students get into a mindset conducive to their succeeding.
-My favorite subjects to tutor are test prep and politics/government course work.
-I am excited to tutor all components of test prep but am particularly...
+...am excited to help students preparing for the SAT/ACT this summer/fall.
+In addition to SAT tutoring, I have experience coaching high school debate and am passionate about finding ways to simplify test-taking concepts so that they can become second nature to students approaching the process.
+I am a strong believer in the notion that standardized test taking is a learnable skill and believe I can effectively help students get into a mindset conducive to their...

 Read more

-...to help your student (or you yourself) grow in the field you are currently grappling with.
+...thereof, and Im looking forward to being able to help your student (or you yourself) grow in the field you are currently grappling with.
 I have been fortunate to do well in my own academic pursuits: earning a Bachelor's in International Affairs & History from Georegetown University and a Master's in Education from Valparaiso University.
 I have taught for four years in a few different departments, but mostly in the social studies.
-I offer tutoring in the social studies, mathematics, and Spanish as...
+I offer tutoring...

 Read more

-...reach their educational goals.
+...am enthusiastic about helping others reach their educational goals.
 Whatever the task, no matter how long it takes, I will make sure you get the most out of your sessions and will tailor my personal approach to whatever you need.
 I have been tutoring middle school, high school, and college students for five years.
-As an Ivy League graduate, I know what it takes to succeed in a highly competitive academic environment and can help you succeed as well!
+As an Ivy League graduate, I know what it takes to succeed in a highly competitive academic environment and can help...

 Read more